ScQ-Cloud/pyquafu/README.md

 E = sum(obsexp)
 ```
 ## Authors
-This project is deveploed by the quantum cloud computing team at the Beijing Academy of Quantum Information Sciences.
+This project is developed by the quantum cloud computing team at the Beijing Academy of Quantum Information Sciences.